 So, what is creativity?

 To understand what Creativity is we need to understand what creativity is not.
-Creativity is NOT Art alone, Creativity is NOT related to the gene pool, Creativity is not for the ‘talented’ or the ‘artsy types.
+Creativity in kids is NOT Art alone, Creativity is NOT related to the gene pool, Creativity is not for the ‘talented’ or the ‘artsy types.
 Creativity is not the end product.
 It’s time we break all the false perceptions and UNLEARN everything we think we know about the definition of creativity.
 Creativity embraces originality, imagination, self-expression, intelligence , curiosity and craftsmanship.

 And Children are undeniably natural creative geniuses and there’s nothing more satisfying and fulfilling for children than to be able to express themselves openly and without judgement.
 However, somewhere between kindergarten and early teen years the ability in children to demonstrate creativity decreases immensely.